Fifth Harmony Is No More, The All-Girl Group Take Their Last Bow After Final Show

-Fans all over the world were shocked when Fifth Harmony member, Camilla Cabello, left the all-girl group in December 2016.
-However, loyal fans known as “Harmonizers”, stuck with the group that then consisted of, Ally Brooke, Dinah Jane Hansen, Lauren Jauregui and Normani Kordei.
+Fans all over the world were shocked when Fifth Harmony member Camilla Cabello left the all-girl group in December 2016.
+However, loyal fans, known as “Harmonizers,” stuck with the group that then consisted of Ally Brooke, Dinah Jane Hansen, Lauren Jauregui, and Normani Kordei.
 Unfortunately, fans were dealt another heavy blow when the girls revealed on March 19 that Fifth Harmony would be taking an indefinite break.
 The girls were definitely overcome with emotion as they performed their final show on Friday for Hard Rock Live at The Event Center in Hollywood, Florida.

-The quartet took to Twitter to give a huge shout-out to their fans: “We couldn’t have asked for a better final show, thank you to everyone who came out tonight!
+The quartet took to Twitter to give a huge shout-out to their fans.

+“We couldn’t have asked for a better final show, thank you to everyone who came out tonight!
 Florida, we love you!
 You’re forever in OUR hearts.”

-It’s not that surprising that Fifth Harmony have decided to disband for the time being.
+It’s not that surprising that Fifth Harmony has decided to disband for the time being.
 Once one group member leaves, the rest usually follow at some point in time.
 The foursome released a letter to their fans via social media when they announced their hiatus.

 “Reflecting on the past six years since we started on X-Factor, we’ve realized just how far we’ve come and we appreciate everything so much, more now than ever.
 We’ve really had one hell of a memorable journey together and can’t begin to express our gratitude to y’all for coming along with us on this wild ride!”